 - Fresh ground pepper

-When ready, remove from heat, drain and rinse with cold water.
+Remove from heat, drain, and rinse with cold water.

-2 Prep and chop other ingredients: While the macaroni is cooking, assemble the other ingredients.
+2 Prep the salad ingredients: While the macaroni is cooking, assemble the other ingredients.
 In a large bowl mix the green onion, bell peppers, parsley, tuna, celery and lemon.

-3 Add the cooked macaroni, mayo, paprika, and pepper: Add the cooked and drained macaroni.
+3 Combine the salad ingredients: Add the cooked and drained macaroni.
 Fold in the mayonnaise until well mixed.
 Add the paprika.
 Add fresh ground pepper to taste.
-At this point you can make ahead and chill.
+(At this point you can make ahead and chill.)

-4 When ready to serve, gently fold in the lettuce.
+4 Serve: Fold in the lettuce gently and serve.
 The salad does not make good leftovers as the lettuce will eventually get soggy.